SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Overkiller's kill cooldown time | You can set the cooldown before the ability can be used.
+| OverKiller Kill Cool Time | You can set the cooldown before the ability can be used.
-| Number of corpses per kill.
+| Number of bodies per | Number of corpses per kill.
 -----------------------
-## Evil Moving
+## EvilMoving
 ### Imposter camp
 First, a location set button appears. <br>
 Press that button to set the move location. <br>